asherkin/am-forum-svg/README.md

 Adjust vertical-align of post header buttons (post_old, edit, quote, reply etc).
-Add space between input box and calendar_popup.svg. remove inlineimg from quote (viewpost.svg)
+Add space between input box and calendar_popup.svg. remove inlineimg from quote (viewpost.svg) the large infraction cards are now used on the profile, change postbit to use small which can then be made whatever size fits nicely
 ```

 **Get All Images**